cyclus/cyclus.github.com/source/cep/cep3.rst

     **Figure 1:** Branch hierarchy under release.

-Every time a new release candidate comes out is when vX.X.X-release gets merged into master.
-When the actual release happens, the release branch is deleted.
+Every time a new release candidate comes out the vX.X.X-release should be tagged with the name 'X.X.X-rcX'.
+There should be a 2 - 5 day period of time in between release candidates.
+When the full and final release happens, the 'vX.X.X-release' branch is merged into master and then deleted.

-If you have a new fix that needs to be in the next release candidate, you make a topical branch and then pull request it into the release branch.
+If you have a new fix that needs to be in the next release candidate, you should make a topical branch and then pull request it into the release branch.
 After this has been accepted, the topical branch should be merged with develop as well.

 The release branch must be quiet and untouched for 2 - 5 days prior to the full release.